-4.0 ATHLETICS, RECREATION & OPEN SPACE INTRODUCTION
+4.0 ATHLETICS, RECREATION & OPEN SPACE Introduction

+RELATED ELEMENTS

+See 1.0 INTRODUCTION for projected student enrollment during the planning timeframe.

-RELATED ELEMENTS See 2.0 FUTURE LAND USE for additional information on conservation, wetlands and open space.
-See 6.0 TRANSPORTATION for Figure 6.0-18 Cycling Map.
+See 2.0 FUTURE LAND USE for additional information on conservation, wetlands and open space.

 See 9.0 CONSERVATION for additional information on open space.

 See 10.0 CAPITAL IMPROVEMENTS & IMPLEMENTATION for athletics and recreation capital projects projected for the planning timeframe.

-STATUTE & REGULATION UCF's name for the required element RECREATION & OPEN SPACE is 4.0 ATHLETICS, RECREATION & OPEN SPACE.
+STATUTE & REGULATION

+UCF's name for the required element RECREATION & OPEN SPACE is 4.0 ATHLETICS, RECREATION & OPEN SPACE.
 The element is required by Florida Statue 1013.30(3); and must follow the guidelines stated in Florida Board of Governors (BOG) Regulations, Chapter 21.

-INERSITY SYSTEM On BOG 21.209 states the purpose of the RECREATION & OPEN SPACE element as follows: Aduate Louis "This element ensures the provision of adequate and accessible recreation facilities and open space to meet the future needs of the university."
-BOYAD OF GOVERNOES BOG 21.209 (2)(c.)(2) indicates that athletics facilities are included as recreation & open space facilities.
+BOG 21.209 states the purpose of the RECREATION & OPEN SPACE element as follows:

+"This element ensures the provision of adequate and accessible recreation facilities and open space to meet the future needs of the university."

+BOG 21.209 (2)(c.)(2) indicates that athletics facilities are included as recreation & open space facilities.

+GOALS, OBJECTIVES, & POLICIES

+4.1 Recreation & Open Space

+NARRATIVE

-GOALS, OBJECTIVES, & POLICIES 4.1 Recreation & Oper Space <section-header></section-header> Goals, Objectives & Policies (GOP) are stated here for "Activity-Based Recreation" Indoor and outdoor recreation facilities. e.g. intramural sports facilities and clubs (softball, soccer, tennis, etc.), gymnasia (including those in Recreation & Wellness Center and the Education Building), and the UCF Band facility.
-GOP for sporting event venues (football, soccer, softball, etc.) and training facilities for UCFAA teams, will be discussed further under Intercollegiate Athletics.
-And for "Resource-Based Recreation" Open fields, picnic areas, nature trails, boating lakes, and public parks.
-This category may also include on-campus man-made landscape features (malls, courtyards, plazas, quadrangles, parks) where students, faculty, and staff gather for casual interaction or play.
-Conservation and environmental mitigation areas that provide visual and climatic enhancements to the campus.
-See Nature Trails maps at the end of this element: Figure 4.0-14 The Arboretum Nature Trails Map Figure 4.0-16 The East Parcel Nature Trails Map Figure 4.0-16 The East Parcel Nature Trails Map Goal 1: Provide a variety of safe, efficient, and enjoyable on-campus recreation and educational laboratories, and open space areas which promote the health, well-being, and campus visual aesthetic for students, faculty, staff, and visitors.
+Goals, Objectives & Policies (GOP) are stated here for "Activity-Based Recreation"

+- Indoor and outdoor recreation facilities. e.g. intramural sports facilities and clubs (softball, soccer, tennis, etc.), gymnasia (including those in Recreation & Wellness Center and the Education Building), and the UCF Band facility. - GOP for sporting event venues (football, soccer, softball, etc.) and training facilities for UCFAA teams, will be discussed further under Intercollegiate Athletics.

+And for "Resource-Based Recreation".

+- Open fields, picnic areas, nature trails, boating lakes, and public parks.
+This category may also include on-campus man-made landscape features (malls, courtyards, plazas, quadrangles, parks) where students, faculty, and staff gather for casual interaction or play. - Conservation and environmental mitigation areas that provide visual and climatic enhancements to the campus.

+Goal 1: Provide a variety of safe, efficient, and enjoyable on-campus recreation and educational laboratories, and open space areas which promote the health, well-being, and campus visual aesthetic for students, faculty, staff, and visitors.

 Objective 1.1: Pursue a variety of public and private funding sources and programs to ensure the development and availability of recreational facilities and educational laboratories for students and other user groups.

 Policy 1.1.1: Student Development and Enrollment Services (SDES) and the College of Community Innovation and Education (CCIE) shall be responsible for the provision of adequate recreation and open space facilities for quality recreational and sports programs for all students of the University.
 The development of such programs and facilities shall be based upon existing and prospective student demand, user interest, and the availability of funds from such sources as student and user fees.